 CSR Project // Opening up Work for ‘Hidden’ Job Seekers

-Siamo Group have been working together with our client Neovia Logistics and the Prince’s Trust Talent Match Programme to increase employment opportunities for candidates with specific learning disabilities, such as Autism Spectrum Disorder (ASD).
+Siamo Group have been working together with our Leicestershire-based client and the Prince’s Trust Talent Match Programme to increase employment opportunities for candidates with specific learning disabilities, such as Autism Spectrum Disorder (ASD).

-Recognising the difficulties some young people with ASD face in gaining employment, the team at Neovia have been working with us and Prince’s Trust to put an employment programme, named Qube, in place at their Leicester site.
+Recognising the difficulties some young people with ASD face in gaining employment, our client’s team have been working with us and Prince’s Trust since 2018 to put an employment programme, named Qube, in place at their Leicester site.

 The Talent Match programme aims to create an introductory role set in a real working environment.
 This is an alternative recruitment process enabling individual needs to be identified in a safe working environment, with team cohesion and a taster of a real job role.